Joan Woodard

 About Joan Woodard

-Joan Woodard is Executive Vice President and Deputy Laboratories Director for the Nuclear Deterrent.
-Sandia's role is to support the nation's nuclear weapons stockpile, providing research, development, and testing services, and manufacturing of specialized non-nuclear products and components for national defense and security applications.
-The laboratories enable safe and secure deterrence through science, engineering and certification testing.
+Dr. Joan Woodard served as Executive Vice President and Deputy Laboratories Director for the Nuclear Weapons Program at Sandia National Laboratories.
+In this role, she oversaw engineering support and design for the nation’s nuclear weapons stockpile, research, development, and testing services for national security customers, and the manufacture of specialized non-nuclear products and components for defense and security applications.
+She also chaired Sandia’s Nuclear Weapons Management Council, composed of laboratory vice presidents, supporting safe and secure deterrence through excellence in science, engineering, and management.

-At MS&T, Joan has served on the Dean's Board of Visitors for Arts and Sciences and the Dean's advisory Council for and the Campaign Organizing Committee as well as the Board of Trustees.
+At Missouri S&T, Joan has served on the Dean's Board of Visitors for Arts and Sciences and the Dean's advisory Council for the Campaign Organizing Committee as well as the Board of Trustees.
 She received an Alumni Achievement Award in 1997 and Robert Y. Wolf Alumni Service Award in 2007.
-In 1999, she received a Professional Degree from UMR.
 Joan and her husband, James, joined the Order of the Golden Shillelagh in 2004.

 The Woodard’s have two sons, including one who is an Electrical Engineering graduate of University of Missouri-Rolla.